 Learning Values are at the heart of our learning; supporting our children to approach their work with confidence, resilience, reflection and determination.

 We are working closely with Dr Neil and Jane Hawkes to bring Values-based Education into our curriculum more formally.
-After an inspirational training day attended by all our staff and most of our governors last term, we consulted with everyone in school (children, parents, staff and governors) to agree the 22 Values which now form the basis of our programme.
+After an inspirational training day attended by all our staff and most of our governors last term, we consulted with everyone in school (children, parents, staff and governors) to agree our first 22 Values.
+As we enter year three of the programme, we have all voted again and have a new set of values to focus on for the next two years.
 They are a balance of inward looking, outward looking and upward looking and incorporate both British and Christian values.
 You can see our 22 values by clicking here and how they fit together by clicking here.
 You can view our Values-based Education policy here.

 Find out more about: